 This exotic bedroom draped in all white seems like a place we could sleep forever.

 One could easily introduce a patterned rug into this Scandinavian kitchen with subtle mint cabinets.
 But as it is, it feels wonderfully calm, airy, and bright.

-Beautiful herringbone wood floors and an elaborate gallery wall is all the fuss this dining room needs—coordinating the blue-gray walls and rug was a smart choice.
+Beautiful herringbone wood floors and an elaborate gallery wall is all the fuss this dining room needs—coordinating the blue-grey walls and rug was a smart choice.

 We'll never argue with an all-white kitchen.

-When you have an oversized art piece like this moonman print stealing the show, keeping bedding simple with layers of color is foolproof.
+When you have an oversized art piece like this moonman print stealing the show, keeping bedding simple with layers of colour is foolproof.